-Registration for Diploma in Management Sciences (Public Relations and Communication Management)
+6.1 Registration for Diploma in Management Sciences (Public Relations and Communication Management)

 - Students registering for the Diploma in Management Sciences (Public Relations and Communication Management) are required to meet minimum requirements detailed in the departmental entrance requirements in 4.2.1 and 4.2.2. - This course is offered in on a semester basis and registration takes place once a year in January.
+See General Rules G3, G4, G5, G6, G7 and G16. - The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.

+6.2 Registration for Advanced Diploma in Management Sciences (Public Relations and Communication Management)

+- Students registering for the Advanced Diploma in Management Sciences (Public Relations and Communication Management) are required to meet minimum requirements detailed in the departmental entrance requirements in 4.3.1. - This course is offered in on a semester basis and registration takes place

+6.3 Registration for Postgraduate Diploma in Management Sciences (Public Relations and Communication Management)

+- Students registering for the Postgraduate Diploma in Management Sciences (Public Relations and Communication Management) are required to meet minimum requirements detailed in the departmental entrance requirements in 4.4.1. - This course is offered in on a semester basis and registration takes place once a year in January.
 See General Rules G3, G4, G5, G6, G7 and G16.

-• The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.

-Registration for Advanced Diploma in Management Sciences (Public Relations and Communication Management)

-□ Students registering for the Advanced Diploma in Management Sciences (Public Relations and Communication Management) are required to meet minimum requirements detailed in the departmental entrance requirements in 4.3.1.
-This course is offered in on a semester basis and registration takes place once a year in January.
-See General Rules G3, G4, G5, G6, G7 and G16.

-Registration for Postgraduate Diploma in Management Sciences (Public Relations and Communication Management)

-☐ Students registering for the Postgraduate Diploma in Management Sciences (Public Relations and Communication Management) are required to meet minimum requirements detailed in the departmental entrance requirements in 4.4.1.

-This course is offered in on a semester basis and registration takes place once a year in January.
-See General Rules G3, G4, G5, G6, G7 and G16.

-6.2 Changing from old programme to new programme
+6.4 Changing from old programme to new programme